Damages Desktops

 Chapter XXXI.

-Andrew Bennet leaned back into the comfortable furnishings of his carriage, his mind holding no humour at present for the green woods and hills of the country passing him by outside.
+Andrew Bennet leaned back into the comfortable furnishings of his carriage, his mind held no humour at present for the green woods and hills of the country which was passing by him outside the equipage.
 Instead, his mind continued to focus upon the mystery of his daughter, and her location, which he was to visit today.

 He had met Mr Fitzwilliam Darcy first at Lucas Lodge, just after Michaelmas last year.
-Then it had been a brief introduction, for it was rare one gained a better acquaintance with a stranger at Lucas Lodge, with the ever presence of its owner; Sir William.
+Then it had been a brief introduction, for it was rare one gained a better acquaintance with a stranger at Lucas Lodge, while beside the presence of its owner, Sir William.

 Then Mr Darcy had also been silent, rarely crossing Mr Bennet's path, although Andrew could just recollect seeing him escaping Mr Collins somewhat successfully.
 After that, he realised, he had not seen Mr Darcy again until the gentleman had returned from London to attend his best friend's wedding.